TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-slbadfsandspconnectionsfailovervpn.md

 # ADFS & SharePoint connections fail behind Load Balancer over VPN

 ## **Recommended steps**
-1. Adjust ADFS servers’ MTU to 1350 instead of relying on PMTUD as the ILB does not support ICMP.
+1. Adjust ADFS servers’ Maximum Transmission Unit (MTU) to 1350 instead of relying on Path MTU Discovery (PMTUD) as the Internal Load Balancer (ILB) doesn't support PMTUD.
 2. Use DNS load balancing.
 3. Use Application Gateway instead of ILB.
 4. Use a 3rd party network appliance available in Azure marketplace.
-5. Use a VIP instead of the ILB to move this traffic out of the VPN, hence not hitting the MTU restriction.
+5. Use an External Load Balancer (ELB/SLB) instead of the ILB to move this traffic out of the VPN, hence not hitting the MTU restriction.